 How do we find the truth?
 All of our basic knowledge comes from our observations starting early in age from our first cognitive awareness forward.
-Upon these observations, we use reason and make conclusions connecting observations with observations throughout life.
-Along the way, we make assumptions jumping to conclusions, and even deceiving ourselves.
-We need a standard of proof to learn the truth.
+Upon these observations, people use reason and make conclusions connecting observations with observations throughout life.
+Along the way, each person makes assumptions jumping to conclusions, and even deceiving oneself.
+People need a standard of proof to confirm facts.

 That standard of evidence is seen in the reason that science and theological journals are peer-reviewed.
-These rely on the observation and confirmations of others.
-While scholarly journals may be peer-reviewed, this does not require the honest use of evidence.
+These rely on the observations and confirmations of others.
+While scholarly journals are peer-reviewed, this does not require the honest use of evidence.
 Such journals are not excluded from conclusions based on prejudice and assumptions.

 Every testimony must be verified by another primary source without fraud or delusion.
-Remember that the presumption of innocence — “innocent until proven guilty” also applies to witnesses.
+The presumption of innocence — “innocent until proven guilty” — also applies to witnesses.
 Two or more witnesses are needed to disregard the agreement of other witnesses.
-Now, apply this simple standard of evidence.

-Should we make assumptions from articles that vaguely refer to scientific observation and allude to speculative sources?
-Should we trust a religious leader simply because he makes comforting appeals?
-Examine the primary sources for yourself to see whether religion and science agree.
-Use a scholarly search engine and read summaries to find relevant articles.
-Read these only accepting reports confirmed by two or more primary sources.
-Thereby, we can know the facts and find confident conclusions.
+Should people make assumptions from articles that vaguely refer to scientific observation and allude to speculative sources?
+Should people trust a religious leader simply because he makes comforting appeals?
+Each person can examine the primary sources for oneself to see whether religion and science agree.
+A scholarly search engine can reveal articles.
+One should only accept reports confirmed by two or more primary sources.
+Thereby, one can know the facts and find confident conclusions.

 Both science and religion claim truth through what appear to be primary sources.
-Such sources must be tested and held accountable to the standard of primary sources.
+Such sources must be tested and held accountable to the standard of evidence.
 These sources must be producible to be examined.

 Scientific theories use facts and other theories to make predictions.
-These conclusions can vary and contradict on the theoretical framework.
-Many times, a claim of science may be based mostly on connecting unproven theories without balanced reasoning.
+These conclusions can vary and contradict within one’s paradigm.
+Many times, a claim of science may be based mostly on connecting unproven theories without relying on sound logic.
 Although peer-reviewed, the agreement of expert peers does not necessarily infer a factual conclusion.
-Compare alternate positions and find firsthand sources to harmonize in an honest deduction of the facts.
-Remember that science is knowledge gained through observations and experiments.
+One should compare alternate positions and find firsthand sources to harmonize in an honest deduction of the facts.
+Furthermore, science is knowledge gained through observations and experiments.

-Likewise, many religious traditions make assertions from divine authoritative sources, and these religious claims can only be proven when the authority is proven.
+Many religious traditions make assertions from divine authoritative sources, and these religious claims can only be proven when the authority is proven.
 Religion cannot exclude itself from real evidence.
-For example, the Christian scriptures both present Moses and Jesus encouraging the standard of evidence by using of two or three witnesses to prove facts (Deut 17:6-7, 19:15, 18-20).
-For instance, Jesus used Moses’ words along with other prophets like Isaiah, David, and John the Baptist to show predictions for God to come as a man and savior, who would do miracles and be raised from the dead (John 5:31ff).
-Using the primary sources of the New Testament writers of Jesus’ life, the Christian scriptures stand as a religious record based on eyewitness records for all people to read and determine whether Jesus is the Savior.
+For example, the Christian Scriptures both present Moses and Jesus encouraging the standard of evidence by using of two or three witnesses to prove facts (Deut 17:6–7; 19:15, 18–20).
+Jesus used Moses’s words along with other prophets like Isaiah, David, and John the Baptist to show predictions for God to come as a man and savior who would do miracles and rise from the dead (John 5:31ff).
+Because of the primary sources of the New Testament writers of Jesus’s life, the Christian Scriptures stand as a reliable account based on eyewitness records for all people to read and determine whether Jesus is the Savior.

-Using the authority of witnesses, Jesus quoted the Book of Genesis affirming His acceptance of the Creation and the creation of man and woman (Mark 10:6).
+Using the authority of witnesses, Jesus quoted the Book of Genesis affirming His acceptance of the creation account with the creation of man and woman (Mark 10:6).
 Jesus affirmed the beginning of mankind according to Moses contrary to secular theories, and thus many have thought science and religion contradict.

 - What can I know for certain based upon primary sources?